brian-cleary/LatentStrainAnalysis/README.md

 GETTING STARTED

 To get started, make sure you have the dependencies listed above (you'll need GNU Parallel, but not Pyro4), then download the repo (eg via git clone).
 Next, unpack testData.tar.gz (into original_reads/).
 This folder contains a subsample of 10k reads from each of the 18 metagenomic samples used in Sharon et. al. (SRA052203), and in the original LSA methods paper.
 Each sample has been randomly spiked with 0-2,000 mock reads from a Bacillus thuringiensis plasmid (NG_035027.1).
 Note that there is one file per sample, that mate pairs are interleaved, and that files are named sample_id.*.fastq.
 You'll need a couple GBs of RAM to work through the test data.
+If something goes wrong, it's best to first check the most recently modified file in "Logs/" to track down the error.

 Begin by performing some hashing tasks using 6 threads, k-mers of length 33, and a hash size of 2^22: